PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 shared pair state, all three rewrite counters, prune-only reconciliation, raw compatibility wrappers, and neighboring boundaries.

+The thirty-third owns both duplicated three-stage precision-cleanup sequences.
+It preserves DIV-to-reciprocal → consecutive-MUL → sensitive-DIV restore ordering, keeps all three raw mappings independent, omits layout state for fallback, forwards it for primary-final, and limits diagnostics to the transactional middle stage.

-These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing forty-five former unconsumed locals and two lowerer scope locals.
+These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing fifty-one former unconsumed locals and two lowerer scope locals.
 They also replace twenty-nine consumed mutation-evidence or aggregate-result locals and twenty tensor-count snapshots with three explicit boolean decisions, nineteen reusable summary calls, and one prune-aware